Ghizer District

 Ghizer District is a district of the Pakistan-administered Gilgit-Baltistan region in the disputed Kashmir region.
-It is one of the 14 districts of Gilgit-Baltistan.
-The former Ghizer District that existed from 1974 to 2019 spanned the entire upper Gilgit River Valley (also known as the Ghizer River Valley).
-In 2019, the former district was divided into the Gupis-Yasin District in the west and the present, smaller Ghizer District in the east.
 Less than 13.5% of the district consists of alpine pastures, with over 83% of remaining area being barren or permanently snow covered.

-History

-Before inclusion in Gilgit Agency by the British, the area was part of Chitral under Kho Khushwaqt Mehtar ("ruler").

-Map of Gilgit–Baltistan showing its 14 districts (Note: On the map, the Ishkoman Tehsil is wrongly shown as part of the Gupis-Yasin District.)

 Geography

-The Ghizer District is bounded on the north by the Upper Chitral District of Pakistan's Khyber Pakhtunkhwa Province and the Wakhan District of Afghanistan's Badakhshan Province, on the east by the Hunza District, the Nagar District, and the Gilgit District, on the south by the Tangir District, on the south-west by the Darel District, and on the west by the Gupis-Yasin District.
+The Ghizer District is bounded on the north by the Upper Chitral District of Khyber Pakhtunkhwa Province and the Wakhan District of Afghanistan's Badakhshan Province, on the east by the Hunza District, the Nagar District, and the Gilgit District.